uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * You **may** need to add some additional things for compatibility with other groups due to varying interpretations.
     * You **may** add additional endpoints and JSON keys as long as you provide the ones listed above.

+## Test Requirements

+The REST API must be fully tested.
+    * Every API endpoint must be tested.
+    * Every API functionality must be tested.
+    * Every API method must be tested.
+    * Every user story must be tested at the API level.

+These would be system/acceptance tests if the project didn't have a frontend.

+Testing the user stories at the API level should automatically give you almost all of the tests you need for every API endpoint, every API functionality, and every API method.

+Not every user story has an API to test.
+For example, adding/removing servers to connect with usually does not have an API.
+For these functions, please test them in whatever way is most convienent for your project, and then verify them using the API.
+For example, you could write a test that adds a server to connect with by calling Python code or modifying the database directly, then use the API to check that the new server connection is working.

+Front-end (Selenium, etc.) tests are not required.
+Code coverage (line coverage, statement coverage, branch coverage, MC/DC, etc.) is not required.
+Unit testing is not required.

 # Take-aways

 * 1 Working Website